top of page

 Hence, Yu Qian was executed because of the things that he did to save the Ming Empire and the excellent reputation that he earned through his talent, decency, and accomplishment.

-Meanwhile, many major officials that had supported the Jingtai Emperor were also executed or abolished.
+Meanwhile, many major officials who had supported the Jingtai Emperor were also executed or abolished.

 Ironically, Emperor Zhu Qizhen didn’t admit who had caused those tragedies in the first place before he commanded the execution of the great hero Yu Qian and other contributive officials and generals.